-Shareholders' funds increased to RO 198.75 million from RO 184.11 million in the previous year.
-The paid-up share capital was increased to RO 116 million in March 2012.
-During 2013 the capital of RO 11 million was assigned to the Bank's Islamic Banking window, which commenced operations from July 14 2013.
+Shareholders' funds increased to RO 212.86 million from RO 198.75 million in the previous year.
+The paid-up share capital is at RO 116 million.
+During 2014 the capital assigned to the Bank's Islamic Banking window was increased by RO 1 million to make it RO 12 million in order to support the increase in the financing.